-Shortlisted candidates will be invited to attend an assessment centre, which will involve a verbal test, a law article close-reading passage and a scenario-based question.
+The Digby Brown Graduate Trainee Programme 2021 is now closed.
+Shortlisted candidates are invited to attend an assessment centre, which will involve a verbal test, a law article close-reading passage and a scenario-based question.

 The final stage of the process is a face-to-face interview with two of our Partners and the Director of HR.